Matt Baker (footballer, born 2003): Newport County

+Notts County

+On 17 July 2026, Baker joined newly promoted League One club Notts County on an initial two-year deal, a compensation package having been agreed with Newport County.

 International career

 Baker is from Kent and qualifies for Wales through his mother who was born in Narberth, Pembrokeshire.
 He is a Wales youth international and captained them at under-19 level.
 On 26 March 2023 Baker made his Wales under-21 debut in the starting line-up for the 3–0 friendly match win against Scotland under-21 in Spain.
 He later became under-21 captain.

 In June 2024 Baker was called up to the Wales senior squad for the first time.